gpbl/SwiftChart/README.md

 ]
 let series = ChartSeries(data: data)
 series.area = true

-chart.xLabels = [0, 3, 6, 9, 12, 15, 18, 21, 24]
+// Use `xLabels` to add more labels, even if empty chart.xLabels = [0, 3, 6, 9, 12, 15, 18, 21, 24]

-chart.xLabelsFormatter = { String(Int(round($1))) + "h" }
+// Format the labels with a unit chart.xLabelsFormatter = { String(Int(round($1))) + "h" }

 chart.add(series)
 ```